Julia is a meticulous budgeter and travel enthusiast who spent her junior year of college in Europe.

-My partner and I recently returned from an incredible 17-day trip to Italy (we visited Rome, the Cinque Terre, Bologna, and Venice).
-It was the culmination of much preparation and research, and our planning paid off: we were impressed by how affordable the trip (and especially the accommodation) could be.
-We stayed in nice, clean, private rooms with kitchens (some with laundry facilities), and ate one or two delicious restaurant meals per day.
-Most importantly though, we stuck to our budget.
+My partner and I recently returned from an incredible 17-day trip to Italy.
+We visited Rome, the Cinque Terre, Bologna, and Venice.
+It was the culmination of much preparation and research, and our planning paid off: we were impressed by how affordable the trip, especially the accommodation, could be.
+We stayed in nice, clean, private rooms with kitchens (some with laundry facilities) and ate one or two delicious restaurant meals per day.
+Most importantly, we stuck to our budget.

 Traveling isn’t cheap, but with careful budgeting, research and planning, it doesn’t have to break the bank.
 Luckily, I've done a lot of the work already, so you don't have to!
 Keep reading to find out how to save on transportation, accommodation, food and activities and have your perfect vacation-for-two in Italy on a budget.

 Look for cheap flights.
 If you’re planning a multi-city trip, use Expedia to find out which destinations are the cheapest to fly into and out of and plan the order of your stops accordingly.
 If you’re flying from elsewhere in Europe, like we were, Ryanair is your best bet for super-cheap tickets, as long as you don’t check luggage.
 (This is very doable even for long trips if you plan a couple of stops where you can do laundry.)
 If you’re coming from the US, there's no getting around the hefty prices of flights—but check out budget airlines like Norwegian Air, and use Expedia to track ticket prices over a period of several days before buying, to try to snag tickets on a day when the price is low.
 Ideally, you should buy tickets about two months in advance.